sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_kubernetes.md

 Please refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.

-To include Native Kubernetes Executors, see [configure Sourcegraph with Kustomize](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure) on how to specify the component.
+To include Native Kubernetes Executors, see [configure Sourcegraph with Kustomize](https://docs.sourcegraph.com/admin/deploy/kubernetes/configure) on how to specify the component (`components/executors/k8s`).

 #### Deployment via Helm